Peak District Mountain Bike Challenge - Sold out

 The event car park at Hope College will have limited spaces available Please consider lift sharing as well as the local pay and display car parks in Hope where possible.

 Completely planned, organised and managed by the British Heart Foundation, this event exists in order to raise funds for our life saving research.
-Research that will, one day, put a stop to the devastation caused by heart disease.
 This year we are asking you all to try and raise at least £100 to make a difference.

 Creating an online fundraising page is the easiest way to raise money.
 It takes a few minutes to set up and a link can then be easily shared with your friends and family on social media and by email.
 Remember, you're taking part in an amazing challenge - people will want to support you.

 CREATE YOUR ONLINE FUNDRAISING PAGE